 Serial number 4073 - currently in the USA

 NO BRIMISTOR.
 Currently (December 2020) at Mill River Music.

 Serial number 4083 - currently in the USA

 Assembled by Burndept - the stamped chassis number visible under the input jacks.
 Blue Hunts cathode bypass caps in the preamp, and Wima coupling caps.

 Serial number 4094 - currently in the USA

 NO BRIMISTOR.
 Chassis no. 780.
 Wima signal caps and blue Hunts electrolytics in the preamp, as serial no. 4083, above.
 Note the large gold-coloured TCC main filters, also as above.
 Thanks to Jerry for the pictures.

 Serial number 4095 - currently in the USA

-No brimistor.
-The amp is certainly Triumph made.
+NO BRIMISTOR.
+The amp is Triumph made.
 Pot codes "AM" and "BM" = Jan. and Feb.
 1965.
-Is the box earlier?
+Possibly an early box.
 Note the white warning plaque; the absence of a mains socket on the back panel; and the position of the serial number plate over to the right.
 For a similar older box with a Triumph-made AC50, see below, serial number 4918.

 Serial number 42xx - currently in Europe